-The Standard Model, which has held up to countless experiments, talks about the world of subatomic physics which also deals with quantum mechanics and special relativity.
+The Standard Model, which has held up to countless experiments, talks about the world of subatomic physics, which also deals with quantum mechanics and special relativity.
 This realm is made up of fermions (quarks and leptons that make up protons, neutrons, and electrons) which are held together by forces which also act on bosons, another type of particle.
-What scientists still don’t understand despite all the headway the Standard Model has made is why this force even exists and how it acts.
-Other mysteries include where dark matter arises from, how three of the four forces are united, why there are three leptons (electrons, muons, and taus) and where their mass comes from (Ibid).
+What scientists still don’t understand, despite all the headway the Standard Model has made, is how these forces act, and why they even exist.

 The biggest issue at hand though is known as the hierarchy problem, or why gravity and the weak nuclear force act so differently.
-The weak force is nearly 10^32 times stronger and works on the atomic scale, something that gravity doesn’t (very well).
-W and Z bosons are weak force carriers that move through the Higgs field, an energy layer that gives particles mass, but it is unclear why movement through this doesn’t give Z or W more mass courtesy of quantum fluctuations and therefore weakens the weak force (Wolchover).
+The weak force is nearly 10^32 times stronger and works on the atomic scale, on which gravity doesn’t work very well on.
+W and Z bosons are weak force carriers that move through the Higgs field, an energy layer that gives particles mass.
+It is unclear, however, why movement through the Higgs field doesn’t give Z or W more mass courtesy of quantum fluctuations and therefore weakens the weak force (Wolchover).

 Several theories attempt to address these conundrums.
 One of which is string theory, an amazing work of mathematics that could describe our entire reality – and beyond.
 However, a big problem of string theory is that it is nearly impossible to test, and some of the experimental items have come up negative.
 For example, string theory predicts new particles, which are not only beyond the reach of the LHC, but quantum mechanics predicts that we would have seen them by now anyway courtesy of virtual particles created by them and interacting with normal matter.
 But SUSY could save the idea of the new particles.
 And these particles, known as superpartners, would cause the formation of the virtual particles to be difficult if not impossible, thus saving the idea (Lykken 37).